CarolinaFledgling/Task-Management/README.md

 ## What is Task management ?

-It is a simple application where you can add your daily tasks, and set your own time for how long you are going to do it.  🔥😊
+It is a simple application where you can add your daily tasks, and set your own time for how long you are going to do it.
+On desktop, you will get notification and bell sound when the task is finish. 🔥😊

 ## Status